 Both Medina (the community) and Bandera (the town) are located in Bandera County, Texas, not in Medina County, despite Medina's name.
 Medina County is a separate county to the south, with its own towns like Hondo, and has no jurisdiction over either Medina or Bandera.
 The similar names and close geography often cause mix-ups, but they refer to distinct places in neighboring counties. :)

-Key Considerations for Small Town Living
+Key Considerations for Small-Town Texas Living

 Through my work with buyers making this transition, I've learned these practical considerations often determine long-term satisfaction: